 "How would you describe this issue if you were talking to a friend over a beer?"

 A good trick I've learned is to encourage an attorney to record his/her (rough, unvarnished) take on a topic.
 Listen to that recording, and use it as a starting point for drafting out the blog post.

 Training attorneys on how to write for a blog is an ongoing effort.
 It won't happen all at once.
-A good starting point, I've found, is providing them with a list of types of blog posts.
-(I will put up a new blog post next week on 9 blog post types for attorneys.)
-Update: here is what I just wrote on types of law firm posts.
+A good starting point, I've found, is providing them with a list of examples of different themes of blog post content.
+Here is a post that provides 10 types of law firm blog posts.